wp-plugins/skype-master/readme.txt

 * Skype Leave me VoiceMail
 * Skype Send Me a File

+* Original Blue Skype Widget:
+* Skype Original Blue Buttons Scheme
+* 6 available skype action buttons

-* Original Skype Widget:
+* Original Green Skype Widget:
+* Skype Original Green Buttons
-* Skype Status plus all 6 available skype action buttons
+* 6 available skype action buttons Scheme
-* 2 Button Colours (skype blue and skype green)

 * Microsoft Skype Widget:
+* Microsoft Skype Buttons Scheme
-* Skype Status plus all 6 available skype action buttons
+* 6 available skype action buttons

 * TechGasp Skype Widget:
+* TechGasp Skype Buttons Scheme
-* Skype Status plus all 6 available skype action buttons
+* 6 available skype action buttons

 * TechGasp Shortcode Framework v3:
 * Universal Shortcode for all pages and posts, same Shortcode applies to all pages and posts.
 Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
 Option to automatically only show the shortcode in Posts and not Pages.
 Option to Automatically show the shortcode After the Title or After the Content.